harvard-intouch/harvard-intouch.github.io/_pages/faqs.md

 ## What do InTouch peers offer that I can't get from other people or organizations?

-We are peers who share similar contexts as you.we're non-judgmental, private, and discreet.
+We are peers who share similar contexts as you.
+We're non-judgmental, private, and discreet.
 We are an entirely student-led organization and have students' best interests in mind.
 <br/>

 _Thanks to [MIT's archREFS](https://www.archrefs.mit.edu/faq) for inspiration for our FAQs._